ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 * Add ESXi servers to a cluster and remove ESXi servers from additional clusters.
 * Remove ESXi servers from a cluster and add ESXi servers to additional clusters.

-Because your initial cluster has vSAN storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
+Because your initial cluster has vSAN™ storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.

 ## Adding ESXi servers to vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservers-adding}